jasonjac2/OneMoreWiki/Edit-Commands.md

 ## Colorize
 Applies colorized syntax highlighting to selected source code.
-Supported languages include: C#, CSS, HTML, Java, JavaScript/JSON, PowerShell, Python, Typescript, VB, and XML.
+Supported languages include:

+- C#
+- CSS
+- HTML
+- Java
+- JavaScript/JSON
+- PowerShell
+- Python
+- Typescript
+- VB
+- XML

-Languages are defined in JSON definition files located below the OneMore installation directory.
-Languages can be customized and new languages added; please submit a pull request if you want to include new languages in OneMore.
+The highlighting is not as complete as you might find in VS or VSCode but then OneNote isn't intended to be a programming editor anyway.
+However, languages are defined in JSON definition files located below the OneMore installation directory so they can be customized and enhanced and new languages can be added.

+If you're so inclined to add enhancements or define a new language, please submit a pull request.

 ## Increase Font Size
 Increases the font size of the selected text or the entire page.